neurodata/checklists/algorithms.md

 ### (*[python notebook example](./Tutorials/Python/code_example.ipynb)*)

+## Algorithm

+Doing the next three steps carefully & correctly implies that you understand the algorithm, at least in theory.

+1. write algorithm pseudocode
+1. write algorithm code
+1. write (in plain language) the conditions under which you think this algorithm will perform well, and those under which you think it will perform poorly.
+If you want to be formal, you can write the particular model under which the algorithm has statistical guarantees.

 ## Simulation Data

 Code should always be tested to determine whether we can trust the results, this means testing to see that it works well when it should, and that it does not work well when it shouldn't.
 Below we describe how to generate such simulations so that you can use them to test the code.